Ben Affleck Happily Back With Jennifer Garner And Kids Following Rehab Stint

-Ben Affleck, who admitted in a Facebook post yesterday that he had just completed treatment for alcohol addiction, appears happy and healthy as he was spotted on Wednesday spending quality time with Jennifer Garner and his five-year-0ld son Samuel in Brentwood.
+Ben Affleck, who admitted in a Facebook post yesterday that he had just completed treatment for alcohol addiction, appears happy and healthy as he was spotted on Wednesday spending quality time with Jennifer Garner and his 5-year-0ld son Samuel in Brentwood.

 In his Facebook post, the Batman actor revealed that he’d completed treatment for his alcohol addiction, thanking his family and friends for supporting him through it all.
-Affleck also gave a special shout out to his estranged wife, Jennifer Garner, for the unwavering support and for taking care of their children while he underwent treatment.
+Affleck also gave a special shoutout to his estranged wife, Jennifer Garner, for the unwavering support and for taking care of their children while he underwent treatment.

 “I have completed treatment for alcohol addiction; something I’ve dealt with in the past and will continue to confront.
 I want to live life to the fullest and be the best father I can be.
 I want my kids to know there is no shame in getting help when you need it, and to be a source of strength for anyone out there who needs help but is afraid to take the first step.
 I’m lucky to have the love of my family and friends, including my co-parent, Jen, who has supported me and cared for our kids as I’ve done the work I set out to do.
 This was the first of many steps being taken towards a positive recovery.”

 As previously reported by Metro UK, Ben Affleck was spotted carrying his son Samuel on his shoulders as he walked him to school.
-The two appears to be having a fine time of it as Samuel held tightly to his father’s head and even smiled and waved to the cameras as they passed.
+The two appear to be having a fine time of it as Samuel held tightly to his father’s head and even smiled and waved to the cameras as they passed.

 Not long after Ben Affleck took his son off his shoulders and put him back on the sidewalk, they were joined by Jennifer Garner before going back to their home in California.